tvdboom/ATOM/docs_sources/user_guide/data_management.md

 Multivariate is the multioutput task for forecasting.
 In this case, we try to forecast more than one time series at the same time.

-Although all forecasting models in ATOM support multivariate tasks, we differentiate two types of models:
+Although all forecasting models in ATOM support multioutput tasks, we differentiate two types of models:

-* The "native multivariate" models apply forecasts where every prediction of endogeneous (`y`) variables will depend on values of the other target columns.
+* The "native multioutput" models apply forecasts where every prediction of endogenous (`y`) variables will depend on values of the other target columns.
-* The rest of the models apply an estimator per column, meaning that forecasts will be made per endogeneous variable, and not be affected by other variables.
+* The rest of the models apply an estimator per column, meaning that forecasts will be made per endogenous variable, and not be affected by other variables.
   To access the column-wise estimators, use the estimator's `forecasters_` parameter, which stores the fitted forecasters in a dataframe.